union-imgcross icon

 Independent Contracting

 An easy solution to hiring remote workers is through independent contracting.
-Independent contracting agreements are legally binding across different jurisdictions that should be executed between the parties.
+Independent contracting agreements are legally binding across different jurisdictions and should be executed between the parties.
 This form of employment involves complex issues such as immigration, taxes, and administrative work.
 An easy approach to handle such issues while expanding to Croatia can be to use an umbrella company to avoid any kind of misclassification or breach of self-employment rules.

 Croatia has also signed the Double Taxation Avoidance Agreement (DTAA) with numerous jurisdictions; depending on the applicability of the foreign tax credit (FTC), relevant deductions can be made under the Croatian taxation regime.
 While the social security taxes constitute 20% of your gross salary, you can be exempted if such contributions are covered in your native country’s tax regime.
 The withholding tax for a non-resident company is set at the rate of 12% p.a.